e-Learning-by-SSE/nm-skill-service/README.md

 ## Configuration

 The service can be configured via the `.env` file placed in the root of this repository.
-These paramters may be overwritten by environment variables, as environment variable takes precedence over the parameters defined in the configuration file.
+These parameters may be overwritten by environment variables, as environment variable takes precedence over the parameters defined in the configuration file.

 ## Database operations